This page contains:

 The Doctor of Medicine, Doctor of Dental Surgery and Doctor of Physiotherapy have very specific prerequisites.
 For all three courses, the prerequisites must have been completed no more than ten years prior to commencing.

 If you have not completed the subjects at the time you apply, you may still submit an application if you provide evidence of enrolment in approved subjects in the second half of the year.
-If you receive an offer, you will need to provide evidence of completion no later than the December of the year in which you applied.
+If you receive an offer, you will need to provide evidence of completion.

 Doctor of Medicine and Doctor of Dental Surgery